 Arrested for a crime?
 Call a lawyer for help…

 Charged with possession of burglary tools in Nevada?
-Phone our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
+Phone our Las Vegas criminal defense lawyers.
 We can discuss your case for free.

 We may be able to get the charges lessened or dismissed so your record stays clean.
 But if necessary, we are always prepared for trial to pursue an acquittal.

 In California?
 See our article on burglary tool possession (Penal Code 466 PC).

 In Colorado?
 See our article on burglary tool possession (18-4-205 C.R.S.).

 - NRS 179.245; NRS 179.255.